note

 Bottle Options

-Any bottle will do.
+Any bottle will do, literally.
 No matter how big or small.
 But there are some things to consider before you pick a random green plastic bottle from your kitchen.

-I recommend you use a clear glass bottle of any size.
-Sure a plastic bottle will do the job (great for kids’ projects), but it doesn’t really look all that spectacular does it?
+Sure a plastic bottle will do the job (great for kids projects), but it doesn’t really look all that spectacular does it?
 Look at the bottle as part of the design.

 Consider: